Selvam-DG/Machine_Learning_Techniques/SVM/README.md

 ## how does it works??
 - Identify the right hyper-plane (Scenario-1): Here, we have three hyper-planes (A, B and C).
-Now,  identify the right hyper-plane to classify star and circle.
+Now,  identify the right hyper-plane to classify stars and circles.
 - You need to remember a thumb rule to identify the right hyper-plane: “Select the hyper-plane  which segregates the two classes better”.
 In this scenario, hyper-plane “B” has excellently  performed this job.
 ![image](https://github.com/Selvam-DG/Machine_Learning_Techniques/assets/98681717/b93d0b10-fc4c-4dec-be13-836c0052ea72)